 How to create background videos for your website's homepage

-Businesses with little to no website building skills can successfully implement a background video to their own website.
+Site owners with no particular expertise in creating websites or eCommerce can still easily add a video background to their site.
 You don’t need to have professional editing skills or even expensive camera equipment.

 Step 1.
-Get started by creating a Clipchamp Create account
+Get started by creating a Clipchamp account

-Log into your existing Clipchamp Create account, or sign up for free.
+Log into your existing Clipchamp account, or sign up for free.

 Step 2.
 Create a new project